Aqidah (Articles of Faith)

 Belief in Allah (God Almighty); that he is the Creator, Sustainer, and the only one that controls and holds dominion over all of creation.
 Belief in Allah requires recognizing that He is the only one worthy of our devotion, supplications, and worship.

 Belief in all the Prophets of Allah; Adam, Noah (Nuh), Abraham (Ibrahim), Isaac (Ishaq), Jacob (Yaqub), Josep (Yusuf), Moses (Musa), Aaron (Harun), John the Baptist (Yahya), Jesus (Isa), and Muhammad (Peace and Blessing Upon Them All), as well as those not mentioned.
 We believe in all of them, recognize their mission, and follow them in their message of worshipping One God.

 Belief in the original scriptures revealed by Allah to his Prophets; the Torah having been given to Moses, the Psalms to David, the Gospel to Jesus, and the Quran given to Muhammad (Peace and Blessing Upon Them All).
 All of these scriptures are recognized by Muslims as revelation.
 The Quran, Allah's final revelation is a culmination of message of the previous scriptures; it is a standard by which we live by containing eternal guidance for the salvation of Mankind.

 Belief in the Day of Judgment and the Hereafter; that all of mankind will be called to account for their deeds, and be righteously judged accordingly on the last day.

 Belief in Divine design and decree; that Allah's has knowledge of all things, has written all things, and all things he has willed must come to pass.

 Pillars of Islam

 There are five pillars of worship in Islam.
-These practices must be undertaken with the best of effort in order to be considered someone that has truly submitted himself or herself to Allah.
-These pillars of practice relate directly to our fundamentals of faith and effect our character and conduct:
+These practices must be undertaken with the best effort to be considered someone that has genuinely submitted himself or herself to Allah.
+These pillars of practice relate directly to our fundamentals of faith and affect our character and conduct: